-Leadership and Management for Social Work/Social Care course brochure (PDF)
+PGDip Leadership and Management for Social Work and Social Care course brochure (PDF)

 The Institute of Applied Social Studies, School of Social Policy, has developed a reputation for delivering high quality teaching and learning which enables students to become critically reflective, research informed practitioners.
 The variety of experience and diversity of background within the different student groups helps to create a vibrant academic community where mutual learning and personal development can flourish.

 The Institute is located within the newly refurbished Muirhead Tower and enjoys hi-spec, hi-tech teaching facilities.